iamvery/docs/warmup/counters.md

 ```

 Pakyow will call this route when a request comes in for the default `/` path.
-The `index.html` view will be chosen automatically and available through the
+The `index.html` view will be used automatically and will be made available
-`view` helper method.
+through the `view` helper method.

-The first thing we do in the default route is increment the total count by
+The first thing the default route does is increment the total count by calling
-calling the `view_default_post` action on our mutable.
-Then we render the
+the `view_default_post` action on our mutable.
+Then we render the statistics by
-statistics by finding the `stats` scope on the view, and invoking the `post`
+finding the `stats` scope on the view and invoking the `post` mutator we defined
-mutator we defined in the previous step.
-This mutator is invoked with our
+in the previous step.
+This mutator is invoked with our default statistics query
-default statistics query defined in the mutator.
+defined in the mutator.

 ## Make It Realtime

-If you open up [localhost:3000](http://localhost:3000) you'll see that our
+If you open up [localhost:3000](http://localhost:3000) in a web browser you'll
-counters increment and render appropriately.
-However, if you open up two
+see that our counters increment and render like we expect.
+However, if you open
-browser sessions you'll notice that the statistics don't change when another
+up two browser sessions you'll notice that the statistics don't change when
-user joins or leaves the page.
-A page refresh is required.
+another user joins or leaves the page.
+A page refresh is required to see the
+latest data.

 We can leverage Pakyow UI to make this auto-update for us.
 All we have to do is
 tell Pakyow to subscribe the rendered view to future changes in state, and
 Pakyow will take care of the rest.

-Open up the routes file again and add a call to `subscribe` right after the
+Open the routes file back up and add a call to `subscribe` to the mutation.
+It
-mutation.
-It should now look like this:
+should now look like this:

 ```ruby
 # render the stats